blakeblackshear/frigate/docs/docs/plus/index.md

 ## Available model types

-There are two model types offered in Frigate+: `mobiledet` and `yolonas`.
+There are two model types offered in Frigate+, `mobiledet` and `yolonas`.
 Both of these models are object detection models and are trained to detect the same set of labels [listed below](#available-label-types).

 Not all model types are supported by all detectors, so it's important to choose a model type to match your detector as shown in the table under [supported detector types](#supported-detector-types).